-For the fourth RY in a row, no water was pumped from the CDPR "Cal-Trans" well.
-A nominal amount (0.01 AF) was produced from the CDPR "Highway 1" well in WY2019, but it is not clear if that was used for the CDPR riparian restoration areas adjacent to the south arm of the lagoon.
-No water was added into the South arm of the Lagoon during the last four RYs.
+No water was pumped from the CDPR "Cal-Trans" well or the CDPR "Highway 1" well in WY2020.
+No water was applied to the CDPR riparian restoration areas adjacent to the south arm of the lagoon in WY2020.
+No water was added into the South arm of the Lagoon during the last five RYs.